And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 Or is it some other footage of Walter?

-He's sitting there looking at me all black and white and everything with those big glasses he was wearing in the early 60s, and smoke is wafting over from his ashtray.
+He's sitting there looking at me all black and white and everything with those big glasses he was wearing in the early 60s and smoke is wafting over from his ashtray.

-It is the this is really one of the things that's been a massive change in just American imagery.
+This is really one of the things that's been a massive change in just American imagery.

-Uh the smoking is just shocking in some ways and in some context.
+The smoking is just shocking in some ways and in some context.

-I mean, because it was a lot of them, too.
+I mean, because it was a lot of them too.

 It was a lot of them.

-And some may have been doctors, some may have been Larcy, nurses, some may have been lab techs, but I'll tell you what they all were, man, is they were smoking like they were in a reggae band.
+And some may have been doctors, some may have been lurses, nurses, some may have been lab techs, but I'll tell you what they all were, man, is they were smoking like they were in a reggae band.

-Is there something untoward about these people working for and helping us with issues of our own health, holding their own health in such low regard?
+And I walked by and I thought, well, okay, is there something untoward about these people working for and helping us with issues of our own health, holding their own health in such low regard?

 Well, I always default to my two favorite words, free country.